mobilecgn/alexa-skill/README.md

 *   This project requires [Node.js](https://nodejs.org/)
 *   It is also recommended to install [Yarn](https://yarnpkg.com/)
-*   Because AWS lambda uses Node 4.3 we use [Neutrino](https://neutrino.js.org/) with the node preset to 'transpile' the JavaScript with [Babel](http://babeljs.io/) to an compatible version.
+*   Because AWS lambda uses Node 6.10 we use [Neutrino](https://neutrino.js.org/) with the node preset to 'transpile' the JavaScript with [Babel](http://babeljs.io/) to an compatible version.
-*   TODO: Testing with Mocha or Jest.
+*   Tests are written in Jest.
 *   We use [ESLint](http://eslint.org/) as linter with the [Airbnb](https://github.com/airbnb/javascript) guideline preset.